 Annual reports and audits

-Each year GMW submits a report to the Department of Health and Human Services to satisfy the requirements of the Safe Drinking Water Act 2003 and demonstrate GMW's ongoing commitment to safe drinking water by addressing threats to raw water quality.
+Each year GMW submits a report to the Department of Health to satisfy the requirements of the Safe Drinking Water Act 2003 and demonstrate GMW's ongoing commitment to safe drinking water by addressing threats to raw water quality.

 Regulatory audits of GMW’s risk management plan and its implementation is also required.